Cleancodefactory/CoreKraft/Documentation/Appendices/Nodeset.md

 > Write - from an array of results (IsList is 1) some will be stored, others will not, but not because of the state of the particular result, but based on custom conditions.

+#### RequireEffect setting

+This setting is supported on `insert`, `update`, `delete` actions only.
+If true is set the action has to have effect (affect some records).
+If there is no effect an exception is thrown.

 TODO: Some concrete examples will help novices to learn useful CoreKraft techniques and how they can be simplified or extended with break/continue features.